lrandolph23/Capstone/README.md

+# Elevator Pitch
+My name is Lacy Randolph.
+I've spent the last 5 years as a cook in high volume environments being a part of teams and taking on heavy work loads.
+My curiosity and interest in JavaScript has brought me to the IT field.
+I'm currently attending Savvy Coders Full Stack Web Development bootcamp which facilitates a scrum environment running in two week sprints.
+I hope to dive deep into backend development and understand more about software engineering.
+# Intro Speech
+My name is Lacy Randolph.
+In my hometown of Cape Girardeau, Missouri 6 years before Roswell, New Mexico there was a UFO crash in a corn field.
+Which fueled the flame of interest I've held for aliens and supernatural my whole life.
+I wanted to create a safe place for people with experiences to share their stories.
+For anyone interested in weather versus alien activity I've added some fun space weather API's from NASA.
+I'd like to improve my website after Savvy Coders to include accounts if someone wants to keep track of their submissions but I want to keep an annonymous option as well.
 # Savvy Coders Project Boilerplate Starter Kit

 ## Overview

 This template repository contains several opinionated, 'starter' files and settings to help Savvy Coder students focus more time and energy on learning how to code and/or craft 'business logic' for projects and less time on configurations.